livegnik/2way-poc-design/README.md

 A P2P platform replacing central backends with locally enforced cryptographic data control.

-* Each device keeps its own data and decides what is valid.
+* Each device keeps its own data and decides what is valid
-* Decisions are based on local rules and cryptographic keys.
+* Decisions are based on local rules and cryptographic keys
-* All changes are signed, recorded, and never silently rewritten.
+* All changes are signed, recorded, and never silently rewritten
-* Network data is always treated as untrusted.
+* Network data is always treated as untrusted
-* Apps and unknown users are strictly limited by default.
+* Apps and unknown users are strictly limited by default
-* Trust does not spread automatically.
+* Trust does not spread automatically
-* Damage from compromise stays contained.
+* Damage from compromise stays contained
-* Security rules are enforced by structure, not by convention.
+* Security rules are enforced by structure, not by convention
-* Missing permission means rejection, not fallback behavior.
+* Missing permission means rejection, not fallback behavior
-* No central backend or global coordination.
+* No central backend or global coordination
-* Unclear or invalid actions are rejected.
+* Unclear or invalid actions are rejected

 2WAY is designed to remain correct under compromise.